 4. Customer Lifetime Value (CLV)

 CLV assesses the total value that a customer brings to a company throughout their business relationship.
-It helps to understand the long-term profitability of customer acquisition efforts.
+By using this, you can understand the long-term profitability of customer acquisition efforts.

 5. Engagement Metrics